apptainer/apptainer-userdocs/singularity_and_docker.rst

 Docker Hub), with your username and personal access token:

--  Run ``singularity remote login --username myuser docker://ghcr.io`` to store your credentials for {Singularity}.
+-  Run ``singularity remote login --username myuser docker://ghcr.io`` to store your credentials for {Project}.
 -  Use ``docker login ghcr.io`` if ``docker`` is on your machine.
 -  Use the ``--docker-login`` flag for a one-time interactive login.
 -  Set the ``SINGULARITY_DOCKER_USERNAME`` and